MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pshed_plugin_registration_packet.md

 The PSHED plug-in participates in error source discovery.

-#### PshedFAErrorInfoRetrieval

-The PSHED plug-in participates in error information retrieval.

-#### PshedFAErrorInjection
+#### PshedFAErrorSourceControl

-The PSHED plug-in participates in error injection.
+The PSHED plug-in participates in error source control.

 #### PshedFAErrorRecordPersistence